-M1 Finance was launched in 2016 and is an online roboadvisor for everyday people who want to invest in stocks or exchange traded funds (ETFs).
+M1 Finance was launched in 2016 and is an online roboadvisor and brokerage hybrid designed for everyday people who want to invest in stocks or exchange traded funds (ETFs).
 M1 Finance focuses on low cost passive investing with additional features such as automatic rebalancing of your portfolio and tax minimization strategies.
 M1 Finance operates by creating portfolios of stocks and ETFs called “Pies”.
 Each pie can be customized meaning you can choose specific stocks and ETFs that you want to add.
 For example, you could build a pie with 50% Tesla stock and 50% Google stock.
 There are also prebuilt pies that M1 Finance has created based upon the amount of risk you would like to take, investment time horizon, and personal preferences.
 All of these features are included free of charge.

-M1 Finance puts an emphasis on its low fee structure.
+M1 Finance has grown a great reputation for its no fee structure.
 There are no trading commissions or mark up fees for using M1 Finance as long as you open a brokerage account and fund it with $100 ($500 for retirement accounts).

 M1 Finance offers a variety of additional features, the two most prominent being tax minimization and smart rebalancing.
 Using a simplified method of tax loss harvesting, M1 Finance offers options to sell positions in the most tax favored way.

 For some investors, the tax loss harvesting offered by other roboadvisors is worth paying for the annual management fee.
 However, if you are looking to take advantage of this tax minimization M1 Finance offers this for free.